 Handling Different Reporting Periods

 Watch how dataSights automates the complete consolidation workflow, from data gathering through final statement generation.
-This demonstration shows the exact steps you’ve just learned, executed in seconds instead of weeks.

 Step 3: Convert Foreign Currency Translations

-- Equity items remain at historical rates.
+- Equity items: Keep at historical rates

 Step 4: Eliminate Intercompany Transactions